 Command Prompt window with administrative rights will be opened.

-5. In Command Prompt window, copy-paste and modify the command and then hit Enter to execute it.
+5. In Command Prompt window, copy-paste and modify according to your system the command and then hit Enter to execute it.

 attrib -h -r -s /s /d <drive letter>\*.*